-- Unfortunately NBPTYP is one of the few variables not defined in the GUI.
-You have just completed the basic volcanic ash simulation with four different particle sizes, then go to the /hysplit4/working/ directory and edit SETUP.CFG and add the line NBPTYP=5 to define five particle sizes for each pollutant (size) defined in the CONTROL file.
+- The NBPTYP is one of the few variables that cannot be set in the GUI.
+You have just completed the basic volcanic ash simulation with four different particle sizes, then go to the /hysplit/working/ directory and edit SETUP.CFG and add the line NBPTYP=5 to define five particle sizes for each pollutant (size) defined in the CONTROL file.
 Save and then go ahead and run the model.

 - The standard output will show that there has been a particle size redistribution and when the run completes the MESSAGE shows the size and emission rate for the 5 particles assigned to each of the four original particle size bins.

 - Now display the deposition results for the last time period and although the differences between this simulation using 20 particle sizes versus the original one using 4 should be much more evident than it would be for air concentrations, or the maps of the particle positions, the results are very comparable, suggesting the original four particle size bin distribution was adequate for these simulations.